w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

-Show examples of labels and instructions for actionable user interface components.
+Show examples of labels and instructions for components that accept user input.
 Explain that they are essential for people relying on assistive technologies and for people with cognitive disabilities to understand the purpose and intent of these components.

 #### Learning outcomes for Topic

 Students should be able to:

-* provide clear and consistent names to help users understand the purpose of actionable user interface components
+* provide clear and consistent names to help users understand the purpose of components that accept user input
 * design user interfaces that allow to position labels where users expect them
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control